DANDYCORP-LLC/dandybot/README.md

 # dandybot
-discord bot that makes deez nuts jokes and generally inconveniences people
+community management bot created with node.js and designed by DANDYCORP LLC.